tecumsehmaverick/textformatter_labels/README.txt

 2. Optional: In Symphony "Preferences" you may configure label text to override standard textformatter names.
 You may as well define link URLs for textformatter labels to point to.

-[CHANGES]

-1.0.2
-- fixed a small bug which caused uninstallation to fail in Symphony 2.0.7.

-1.0.1
-- fixed a small bug to prevent errors in Symphony's logfile (Symphony 2.0.3)

-1.0
-- Initial release